 Existing law previously required the Commission to adopt regulations establishing the maximum amount of the fees that a unit-owners' association of a common-interest community could charge for: (1) preparing a certificate for a unit's owner for the purposes of inclusion in a resale package for a purchaser; and (2) expediting the preparation of such a certificate.
 Assembly Bill No. 237 of the 2021 Legislative Session removes such a duty and instead provides that the fee for preparing such a certificate must not exceed \$185 and the fee for expediting the preparation of such a certificate must not exceed \$100.
-(NRS 116.4109, as amended by section 7.2 of Assembly Bill No. 237, chapter 268, Statutes of Nevada 2021, at page 1406) Section 33 accordingly repeals the provisions of existing regulations that establish the maximum amounts of such fees.
+(NRS 116.4109, as amended by section 7.2 of Assembly Bill No. 237, chapter 268, Statutes of Nevada 2021, at page 1406) Section 31 accordingly repeals the provisions of existing regulations that establish the maximum amounts of such fees.

 Existing law authorizes a hotel unit owner to charge a residential unit owner a reasonable fee to cover the cost of preparing a similar certificate and requires the Commission to adopt regulations establishing the maximum amount of the fee that the hotel unit owner may charge.
-(NRS 116B.760) Section 32 of this regulation revises the fees that a hotel unit owner may charge for preparing or expediting the preparation of such a certificate to conform with the maximum fees that an association is authorized to charge pursuant to existing law.
+(NRS 116B.760) Section 30 of this regulation revises the fees that a hotel unit owner may charge for preparing or expediting the preparation of such a certificate to conform with the maximum fees that an association is authorized to charge pursuant to existing law.
 (NAC 116B.360)

-Section 33 also repeals certain definitions that duplicate those that are currently set forth in the Nevada Revised Statutes.
-Sections 2 and 15 of this regulation make conforming changes to eliminate obsolete references to certain sections that were repealed.
+Section 31 also repeals certain definitions that duplicate those that are currently set forth in the Nevada Revised Statutes.
+Sections 1 and 14 of this regulation make conforming changes to eliminate obsolete references to certain sections that were repealed.

 Section 1.
-Chapter 116 of NAC is hereby amended by adding thereto a new section to read as follows:
+NAC 116.010 is hereby amended to read as follows: